This article is part of a larger series on POS Systems.

 OnTime 360 Hardware

 The built-in OnTime Mobile driver app works on both iOS and Android devices.
-Your team can download the mobile app for free from the Apple App Store or Google Play.
 OnTime also supports devices on the Windows Mobile platform.
-These devices include rugged commercial-grade mobile devices, like Motorola Enterprise Digital Assistant (EDA) devices.
+These devices include rugged commercial-grade mobile devices like Motorola Enterprise Digital Assistant (EDA) devices.
 This is a terrific option for delivery businesses that need drivers to process barcode scans or collect customer signatures.

 OnTime 360 Features

 Unlike smaller delivery management software platforms, OnTime 360 includes invoice generation tracking functions.
-OnTime 360 can automatically generate invoices on a set billing cycle for you, or you can manually enter invoices.
+OnTime 360 can automatically generate invoices on a set billing cycle for you, or you can enter invoices manually.
 You can also create a customer portal that allows customers to create detailed profiles and self-schedule deliveries.
-This feature is especially useful for farms that want to expand into local delivery.
+This feature is handy for farms that want to expand into local delivery.

-In addition to the essential functions we’ll explore below, OnTime360 includes:
+In addition to the essential functions that we’ll explore below, OnTime360 includes:

 - Offline functionality: OnTime 360 calls this “Smart Client Technology.”
 Restaurants and retailers that use cloud POS systems call it “offline function.”
-Whatever you call it, it means the OnTime 360 system backs up your data on OnTime 360’s central servers and regularly syncs with all connected devices, so your team never loses necessary information in the middle of a delivery.
+Whatever you call it, the OnTime 360 system backs up your data on OnTime 360’s central servers.
+It regularly syncs with all connected devices, so your team never loses necessary information in the middle of a delivery.